BaigKhadija/CodSoft/README.md

 ### Task 1:
 To-do list application
 In this I created a To-do list (GUI application) using python
  - It is designed to streamline your task management process.
-You can track, add, delete and update your tasks.
+ - You can add, delete, update and track your eassential tasks.